Armaniii/WIBA/README.md

 ### WIBA Platform
 -------------
 Access, for free, the WIBA toolkit at https://wiba.dev.
 For WIBA-Detect & WIBA-Extract tasks, upload a .csv file with a column you want to analyze named `text`.
 For WIBA-Stance, you must also have an additional column with the topic information, named `topic`.
-Current limit for file-sizes are unknown, and processing time is around 8-10 rows/sec, so some manual calculation is necessary.
+Current limit for file-sizes are unknown, and processing time is around 8-10 rows/sec, so some manual calculation for time-to-completetion is necessary.
 Common errors will be caught and announced on the screen.
 Consider using the Manual Entry section as a playground to get an idea of WIBAs capabilities.

 #### Submit a bug
 wiba.dev is still under development and is not perfect.
 If you find a bug or have any suggestions, please email me at airan002@ucr.edu.
 We will do our best to fix any issues ASAP.
+- Adding a progress bar is currently under development.

 ### Data
 -------------